SuperZooper3/AVisualDataFormat/research/codebar/codebar.md

    1. Requires less naively reading the image data **done**
    2. Looking more for black and white instead of just the closest value
 4. Handle rotated barcodes
-   1. This should be done by scanning each image multiple times with different scan angles
+   1. This should be done by scanning each image multiple times with different scan angles **DONE**
    2. **Must ensure that there are no backwards readings**.
 Potentially done by making the start and end strings different and non-symmetrical **DONE**